Kong/kongponents/docs/components/slideout.md

 A boolean whether on not the slideout should close when user clicks outside the slideout content area.
 Defaults to `true`.

+When set to false, the user can only close the slideout by pressing <kbd>Escape</kbd> or clicking the close button.

 <KComponent
   v-slot="{ data }"
   :data="{ slideoutVisible: false }"